temperlang/temperlang-blog/posts/generically-speaking.md

 ## Why Generics Matter?

-Generics functions are important tools in library authors' tool kits, but there's a more basic reason for paying attention to generics in Temper.
+Generics functions are important tools in library authors' toolkits, but there's a more basic reason for paying attention to generics in Temper.

-Generic operations, like stringifying a list of booleans above, are bedrocks for well tested code.
+Generic operations, like stringifying a list of booleans above, are bedrocks for well-tested code.
 They're essential to programmers' testing and debugging flow.

 Unit tests often bundle and compare results using **generic** collections.
 Developers often write test assertions using strings; they rely on stable, unambiguous string conversion to craft readable, maintainable tests.